“Okay, you can’t laugh,” Pam called to Jim from her bathroom. “But I’m actually kind of proud of this costume.”

 Thanks to the friends who gave me ideas and encouragement for this.
 And a really big thanks to the cheesy Christmas movie that I shamelessly borrowed one or two ideas from.
 You the real MVP.

 This story is part of the series, Secret Santa Fic Exchange 2020.
-The previous story in the series is What's Ours.
 The next story in the series is Ideation.